lailacj/lailacj.github.io/pages/hikes.md

 ---

 {:.content-narrow .content-block}
-*living off of what i carry on my back and walking for miles - a list of my hiking & backpacking trips*
+*living off of what i carry on my back and walking for miles*<br>
+*a list of my hiking & backpacking trips*

 {:.content-narrow .content-block}
 Chattahoochee National Forest, Georgia, USA<br>